atanugiri/dlc-pose-estimation/DLC-Black-LightOnly-Atanu-2025-12-13/scripts/deeplabcut_cookbook.md

   - Use `filtered=True` to show smoothed predictions.
 This provides qualitative confirmation of tracking accuracy, complementing quantitative metrics like RMSE and mAP.

 ## Active Learning (Outliers)
 Active learning is used to improve model performance by identifying and labeling frames where the model is uncertain.
 Use this after initial training and evaluation if metrics are poor (e.g., RMSE >5 pixels, mAP <80%).
 This typically happens after the first round of training, evaluation, and analysis on videos.
 If the model's predictions are inaccurate or inconsistent, extract outliers, refine labels, and retrain.
+If mAP is already >80%, active learning is optional but can push accuracy higher.

 - Extract uncertain frames for refinement:
   ```python